jckdn/todo-app/README.md

-# Over-engineered To-Do List App
+# To-Do List App

-A deliberately over-engineered and WIP attempt at building a very simple to-do list web app, for demonstration and learning purposes.
+A very simple to-do list web app, for demonstration and learning purposes.
+Main branch should contain an ideal implementation.
+Others may contain over-engineered solutions as examples.

 ## Features